ostis-ai/sc-machine/docs/scs/scs.md

       </div>
       <pre>
         <code class="js hljs javascript">
 a -> c: d:: b;;
         </code>
       </pre>
     </td>
   </tr>
 </table>

-### SCs level 4
+### **SCs-code level 4**

-This level of SCs-text allows to combine many setences with one element into one.
+This level of SCs-code allows to combine many sentences with one element into one.
-For that pupropses used ';' symbol.
+For that purposes used ';' symbol.
 So if we have some sentences like:

 ```scs
 x -> y;;